zwsorenson/zwsorenson.github.io/_posts/2015-11-11-letter-to-dallin-h-oaks.md

 My experience growing up in the Church was overwhelmingly positive, and friends and leaders in my local congregation have been nothing but loving and supportive.
 But I cannot in good conscience continue to be a part of a church where my official welcome is conditional on rejecting a core part of my identity.
 I do not want to belong to an organization where children are excluded because of who their parents love.
 I cannot support teachings that too often drive teens questioning their sexuality to suicide instead of to support.

-The Church of Jesus Christ of Latter-Day Saints does not have to be this kind of place.
+The Church of Jesus Christ of Latter-day Saints does not have to be this kind of place.
 I hope that it will not be for much longer.
 As long as it is, though, I choose to withdraw my membership.